belle2/basf2/online_book/prerequisites/ssh.rst

 can create keys without a passphrase you should **never** do so as it would make it way to easy for others to get access to your key.
-This passphrase is not related to your account passwords and doesn't need to be changed but you should choose something safe, preferably a `sentence <https://xkcd.com/936/>`_.
+This passphrase is not related to your account passwords and doesn't need to be changed but you should choose something safe, preferably a `sequence of random words
+<https://xkcd.com/936/>`_.
 Don't worry, you don't have to type it all the time.
 After that it should just print some information on the key.
 Congratulations, you have created your very own SSH identity.

 .. admonition:: Question
    :class: exercise stacked